What Is Stash?

 What the Users Say

-The Stash app’s Google Play page has plenty of feedback from users, who give it 3.9 stars from a total of 1,977 reviews.
+The STASH app’s Google Play page has plenty of feedback from users, who give it 4.3 stars from more than 21,900 reviews.

-Think of Stash as a simple way to invest money in a variety of ETFs selected for you based on your age, income, investment goals, and risk tolerance.
+Think of STASH as a simple way to invest money in a variety of ETF’s and stocks selected for you based on your age, income, investment goals, and risk tolerance.

 This investing app might be a great fit for you if you’re the kind of person who wants enough freedom to choose your own investments, but not the responsibility of choosing individual stocks.